Ghannu95/fetch-studend-data-from-web/README.md

 We made a interactive GUI using Tkinter(Python) which is the large part of the project.

 We use MySQL to store scrapped data in the Database(You have to use your own database).

+KINDELY USE YOUR OWN DATABASE INFORMATION.
+I HAVE INDICATED THE FIELDS WITH <...> SIGN.

+THANK YOU.